Finding Strength

 Story Overview (For Educators)

-Three years after her father’s death, Emeline has settled into life in Indianapolis.
-When she is called back to her childhood farm in Missouri, she discovers everything has changed.
-The farm manager has died, the economy is in recession, and the caretakers are leaving.
+Several years after her father’s death, Emeline has settled into life in Indianapolis.
+When she is urgently called back to her childhood farm in Missouri, she discovers the situation is far worse than she imagined.
+The farm manager has died, the caretakers are leaving, and the nation is in economic crisis.

-Suddenly responsible for land, animals, and livelihood far beyond her experience, Emeline must learn quickly—or risk losing everything.
-With the help of trusted allies, she works to rebuild, only to face another devastating setback.
+Suddenly responsible for land, animals, and livelihoods far beyond her experience, Emeline must learn to lead in a time of uncertainty.
+With the help of trusted allies, she works to rebuild—until disaster forces her to begin again.

-Her greatest challenge becomes internal: learning to trust her own judgment and find strength within herself.
+Her greatest challenge is internal: learning to trust her judgment and find strength within herself during a time when nothing feels secure.

 Learning Themes & Focus Areas